erlage/rad/README.md

 > Some widgets are named after Flutter widgets because they either works exactly same or can be used to acheive same things but in a differnet way(more or less).
 All those widgets are marked according to their similarity level.
 >
 > Markings:
->   - *exact*: Works exactly same.
+>   - *exact*: Exact syntax, similar semantics.
->   - *same*: Works nearly the same way.
+>   - *same*: Exact syntax with few exceptions, similar semantics.
->   - *different*: Works different.
+>   - *different*: Different syntax, different semantics.
+>   - *experimental*: --
 >
-> Please note that these markings are based on my understanding of Flutter widgets/src.
+> Please note that these markings are based solely on my understanding of Flutter widgets/src.
 If you happen to find any big differences, do let me know.

 ### Main